 - Heat the oven to 325 degrees F.

-- Bring a kettle with water to boil for the water bath.
+- Bring a kettle with water to boil for a water bath.

-- Add cream to a saucepan and bring to a simmer.
+- Add the cream to a saucepan and bring to a simmer.

 - Whisk egg yolks, sugar and zest until combined and lighter in color and texture than when you started.

 - Slowly add the cream to the egg mix while whisking continuously.

 - Stir in the crystallized ginger and the raspberries.

 - Place six 2-ounce ramekins into a baking pan.

 - Divide the custard among the ramekins, taking care to distribute the ginger and raspberries more or less evenly.